EOG Resources beats profit estimate as crude prices rebound

 However, total production fell to 778,900 barrels of oil equivalent per day (boepd) from the prior quarter’s 801,500 boepd, hit by the Winter Storm Uri that swept across U.S. central and southern states in mid-February.

 A clutch of U.S. oil and gas producers have recently raised their dividends.
-Chevron Corp (CVX.N), the No.2 U.S. oil producer, has increased its quarterly payout by 5 cents to $1.34 per share, while Marathon Oil (MRO.N) raised it to 4 cents per share from 3 cents.
-Continental Resources Inc (CLR.N) reinstated its dividend. read more
+Chevron Corp, the No.2 U.S. oil producer, has increased its quarterly payout by 5 cents to $1.34 per share, while Marathon Oil raised it to 4 cents per share from 3 cents.
+Continental Resources Inc reinstated its dividend.

 EOG’s March-quarter adjusted net income rose to $946 million, or $1.62 per share, from $411 million, or 71 cents per share, in the fourth.